 As passionate travellers, many of our adventures have been inspired by books.
 Reading about travel and adventure has always motivated us to head out into the world and take journeys of our own.
 Here we present ten more inspirational travel and adventure books for your perusal!

 Moods of Future Joys by Alastair Humphreys

 In all honesty, it’s tough to choose a book from Alastair’s wide repertoire of adventure books, however this was the first that he wrote.
 It’s a compelling read which re-counts the first part of his 4-year bike trip around the planet.
-He sets off on his adventure from his village in North Yorkshire and finishes this leg in Cape Town after 9/11 changes the course of his journey.
+He sets off on his adventure from his village in North Yorkshire.
+He finishes this leg in Cape Town after 9/11 changes the course of his journey.
 The great thing about Alastair is his honesty and modesty.
-Furthermore, despite his achievements, he never portrays himself as a great adventurer, just an average guy who embarks on a great adventure.
+Furthermore, despite his achievements, he never portrays himself as a great adventurer.
+He comes across as just an average guy who embarks on a great adventure.

 The Hawaiian Archipelago by Isabella Bird

 During a time when women explorers were rare, Isabella Bird was unique.
 Despite suffering from ill health for much of her life, she undertook adventures throughout the world.
 This book is an account of the time she spent in Hawaii.
 Bird’s descriptions of the islands are detailed, evocative and humorous.
 Furthermore, although the book was written during the Victorian era, her adventures are as engaging today as ever.